Articles by City & Category

 The parks generally open at 9am daily, but closing time can vary.
 Check the Universal Orlando Hours of Operation for the most up-to-date information.

-Universal Orlando tickets can be purchased online through the official resort site, but if you're looking to save a little money, try Orlando CityPASS, which offers discounted rates for top Orlando attractions like Universal Orlando.
+Universal Orlando tickets can be purchased online through the official resort site, but if you're looking to save a little money, try Orlando CityPASS® discount tickets, where you can find discounted rates for top Orlando attractions like Universal Orlando.

 Universal Orlando Attractions

 Universal Orlando is comprised of Universal Studios Florida™ theme park, Universal's Islands of Adventure™ (which includes The Wizarding World of Harry Potter™) theme park, Universal's Volcano Bay™ water theme park, and Universal CityWalk™.